grayresearch/CX/CHARTER.md

 Not every arbitrary custom extension can be a composable extension.

 The present TGs focus on *enabling* composition of extensions and software.
-Later, additional TG standards work may be helpful, e.g. to debug and profiling of such systems, formal specification of composable extensions' interface contracts, CX library metadata, CXU compliance with CXs, automatic system composition tools.
+Later, additional TG standards work may be helpful, e.g. tools support including debugging and profiling, formal specification of CXs' interface contracts, CX library metadata, and automatic system composition and composition tools.

 ## History